Dr. Stuart Altman, Chair

 Dr. Wendy Everett, Vice Chair

 Statutory Requirement: One member with demonstrated expertise in the development and utilization of innovative medical technologies and treatments for patient care.
-(Appointed by the State Auditor to an initial term of 2 years)
+(Appointed by the State Auditor)

 Wendy Everett, Sc.D., is the President of NEHI, a national health policy research institute focused on enabling innovation to improve health care quality and lower costs.
 She was appointed as the organization’s first president in July 2002.